afgai/Porfolio-Guide-/README.md

 # Porfolio-Guide-
-In this repository, I take you through the different projects in my portfolio
+In this repository, I take you through the different projects in my portfolio.

 ## Table of Contents